eddyerburgh/notes/README.md

-# Notes 📚
+# CS Notes 📚

-A collection of notes I’ve taken while self-studying computer science.
+A collection of notes and references for self-studying computer science.

 https://notes.eddyerburgh.me/

-## Motivation

-Writing notes helps me retain the knowledge I gain from reading books, papers, and specifications.

 ## Topics